PipelineExpert/mariadb-cluster/README.md

 Create secure docker containers running a galera cluster accross networks.
 * Use at your own risk and modify paths/my.cnf as desired for security and setings.
 * You will need to open ports (3306, 4444, 4567-4568, 4567/udp) from the IPs in the host firewall
+* see iptables_sec.sh

 Docker container can be pulled from stuartz/mariadb-cluster

 **Currently using Mariadb 10.1.12.**
 Modified the official Mariadb docker container to create a secure ssl cluster:
 * installed openssl and xtrabackup
-* adding my.cnf to /etc/mysql/my.cnf
+* adding my.cnf to /etc/mysql/my.cnf or add -v my.cnf:/etc/mysql/my.cnf
 * my.cnf  includes mandatory galera settings including bind-address   = 0.0.0.0 and ssl settings
 * removed --skip-networking from entrypoint.sh
 * exposed necessary ports for Galera
-* initial wsrep options passed are written to my.cnf
+* initial wsrep options passed are written to my.cnf for persistence with volume container

 **SSL certificates**
 You can generate self-signed certificate with `generate_certs.sh`, and -v /path/to/certs/:/etc/mysql/ssl/